 Report changes on time

 Housing allowance is granted per calendar year.
-You’ll need to update your personal details, and estimations of your income and savings each year.
+You’ll need to update your personal details and estimates of your income and savings each year.
 To receive housing allowance, you must meet the above-mentioned conditions each calendar year.

 Does your income change during the year?
 Or is your partner moving in?
 Via ‘MijnToeslagen’, you need to inform the Tax Service Office within 4 weeks about the following changes: